Sarah Smith Mediation Services

 Most of the personal information we process is provided to us directly by you for one of the following reasons:

-We will never collect any personal information from you that we do not need or retain any data that is no longer necessary for the purposes specified in this notice.
+We will not collect personal information from you that we do not need or retain any data that is no longer necessary for the purposes specified in this notice.

 Where we request sensitive personal data from you (i.e. health or financial data), the reason(s) for the request will be clearly given along with the purposes of the processing.